jeffreyreeve/capstone/README.md

 -   The Financial Costs of COVID-19 are: $103 billion in hospital expenses, $700 billion in Adminstration spending, $2.9 trillion in Federal Reserve action, and $5.3 trillion in Legislative spending.
 Federal COVID spending amounts to more than $18,000/person in the United States.

 # Motivation
 I chose this topic because COVID has cost America more than any other event or crisis in history.
 I believe telling a story with data visualizations is more powerful and impactful than any other format.
-I also have a major interest in Data Journalism.
+I also have a major interest in Data Journalism and this project is designed to be a visual data story.

 # Data Question
 What is the Economic and Financial Cost of COVID-19 in the United States?